OvidiuBacanu/Chess-Engine/README.md

 # Java Chess Engine
 A powerful chess engine implemented in Java and optimized with IntelliJ IDEA.
 This engine features Negamax, Alpha-Beta pruning, Transposition Tables, and Bitboards for efficient game analysis.
 It utilizes the UCI protocol and can be integrated with a UCI-compatible GUI for playing against or analyzing games.

+It passes the performance test (Perft), meaning all possible moves are generated and handled correctly.
 After testing against other engines, it has a 50% chance of winning against Stockfish with a 1650 ELO rating limit.

 ## Features